namiri-tech/docs-rdme-zm/docs/documentation/getting-started.md

   </Card>

   <Card title="ZRA Smart Invoice integration with DigiTax" icon="fa-bars">
-    Explore this page and other detailed guide pages to gain understanding of the ZRA Smart Invoicing System and how DigiTax integration works.
+    Explore this page and other detailed guide pages to gain understanding of the ZRA Smart Invoice System and how DigiTax integration works.
   </Card>

   <Card title="DigiTax Zambia API Reference" icon="fa-plug">